OmarMacMa/SimpleDebt/planning.md

 The database will be SQLite, Django ORM will be used to interact with the database and the front end will be done with Django templates.

 The input still will be a csv file.
-And the output will be the same as the first prototype, a table with the balance of each user and a table with the transactions needed to pay all debts, but this time the tables will be displayed in the web app.
+And the output will be the same as the first prototype, a table with the balance of each user, but this time the table will be displayed in the web app.

 The web app will have the following pages:
 - Home page (with a button to upload the csv file that fills the database)